rbroek/objectiv.io/docs/docs/tracking/core-concepts/locations.md

 `page-[page_path]` (e.g. `page-product-features`).

+or if you're on an app:

+`screen-[screen_path]` (e.g. `screen-product-features`).

-This `page_path` will generally be the path in the URL, or its place on the filesystem in your code.
+This `page_path` or `screen_path` will generally be the path in the URL, or its place on the filesystem in your code.

 ### Result
-As a result of assigning a unique identifier for each page, you can:
+As a result of assigning a unique identifier for each page/screen, you can:
-* Easily distinguish each feature for every page separately, e.g. "Section with `id` _page-home_ > feature with `id` _cta-button_";
+* Easily distinguish each feature for every page/screen separately, e.g. "Section with `id` _page-home_ >
+  feature with `id` _cta-button_";
-* But also easily aggregate the same feature over all pages, e.g. just "feature with `id` _cta-button_".
+* But also easily aggregate the same feature over all pages/screens, e.g. just "feature with `id` _cta-button_".